Rahulbaran/Notes/Databases/mongodb.md

 - MongoDB's query mechanism doesn't allow to group or transform the returned data.
 We have _aggregation operations_ for performing such actions(grouping data, sorting data into a specific order, restructuring returned data etc).
 These operations can be accessed via _aggregation pipelines_(A series of operations that process data documents sequentially).

 - To create aggregation pipeline `aggregate()` method is used.
+- We can repeat stages in aggregate pipeline.

+> In Mongoose, a virtual is a property that is not stored in MongoDB.
+Virtuals are typically used for computed properties on documents.